As you prepare for the new school year, give your child a positive start by completing your own homework assignment—checking in on their health.

-Before heading back to school, prioritize your child’s physical and emotional well-being with a visit to your family’s Wellstar pediatrician.
+Before heading back to the classroom, prioritize your child’s physical and emotional well-being with a visit to your family’s Wellstar pediatrician.
 Our compassionate pediatricians share your goal of keeping children healthy as they grow.

 “In pediatrics, it’s always a relationship with the entire family, and it’s working in partnership with the parents,” said Wellstar Pediatrician Dr. Andrew Doyle.
 “We’re here to help them take care of their children.”